tarronacuff/deploy-ad/README.md

 <h2>Environments and Technologies Used</h2>

-<p><span style="color:#2980b9">- Microsoft Azure (Virtual Machines/Compute) - Remote Desktop - Active Directory Domain Services - PowerShell</span></p>
+- Microsoft Azure (Virtual Machines/Compute)
+- Remote Desktop
+- Active Directory Domain Services
+- PowerShell

-<h2>Operating Systems Used</h2>
+<h2>Operating Systems Used </h2>

-<p><span style="color:#2980b9">- Windows Server 2022 - Windows 10 (21H2)</span></p>
+- Windows Server 2022
+- Windows 10 (21H2)

 <h2>Configuration Steps</h2>

-<p><span style="color:#2980b9">- Task 1: Create resources - Task 2: Establish connectivity to between Domain Controller and Client - Task 3: Install Active Directory - Task 4: Create an administrator and regular account in Active Directory - Task 5: Join Client to the Domain Controller - Task 6: Setup Remote Desktop for non-administrative users to Client - Task 7: Create users in Active Directory using Powershell script</span></p>
+- Task 1: Create resources
+- Task 2: Establish connectivity to between Domain Controller and Client
+- Task 3: Install Active Directory
+- Task 4: Create an administrator and regular account in Active Directory
+- Task 5: Join Client to the Domain Controller
+- Task 6: Setup Remote Desktop for non-administrative users to Client
+- Task 7: Create users in Active Directory using Powershell script

 <h3><strong>Task #1: Create Resources</strong></h3>

-<p><span style="color:#2980b9">The 1st task is to create to two Azure virtual machines.
+<p>The 1st task is to create to two Azure virtual machines.
 The 1st virtual machine is the domain controller (DC-1) which will have Windows Server 2022.&nbsp; The second virtual machine is the client (Client-1) which will have Windows 10.
 The client is just any computer connected to the domain controller. -Note: Ensure that Client-1 is on the same virutal network as DC-1.
-You can confirm this under the &quot;Networking&quot; tab &gt; topology from within your VM.</span></p>
+You can confirm this under the &quot;Networking&quot; tab &gt; topology from within your VM.</p>

 <p><a href="https://imgur.com/HyGecxa"><img src="https://i.imgur.com/HyGecxa.png" title="source: imgur.com" /></a></p>

 <p><a href="https://imgur.com/miLS17P"><img src="https://i.imgur.com/miLS17P.png" title="source: imgur.com" /></a></p>

-<p><span style="color:#2980b9">-Next is to ensure DC-1&#39;s private IP address is changed from dynamic to static. -DC-1&#39;s private IP address needs to be static so it does not change during the course of this exercise. -To do this, go to DC-1&#39;s &quot;Networking&quot; section and click on the virtual Network Interface Card (NIC).</span></p>
+<p>-Next is to ensure DC-1&#39;s private IP address is changed from dynamic to static.
+-DC-1&#39;s private IP address needs to be static so it does not change during the course of this exercise.
+-To do this, go to DC-1&#39;s &quot;Networking&quot; section and click on the virtual Network Interface Card (NIC).</p>

 <p><a href="https://imgur.com/aQEuOOM"><img src="https://i.imgur.com/aQEuOOM.png" title="source: imgur.com" /></a></p>